marcsmith1280/multi-tier-app/README.md

 You will need to grab outputs of VPC module to create Application Load Balancer and Auto Scaling Group

-Modify the following variables file to create ALB & ASG
+Modify the following variables file to create internet facing ALB & ASG
-- vars\dev\alb-asg.tfvars
+- vars\dev\alb-asg-web.tfvars
 - use VPC Modules output to complete configuration by updating subnets and VPC ID

 After modification cd into
-- environments\dev\alb-asg
+- environments\dev\alb-asg-web
 - use the following command to run script
+- terraform apply -var-file="../../../vars/dev/alb-asg-web.tfvars" --auto-approve

+Modify the following variables file to create internal/private ALB & ASG
+- vars\dev\alb-asg-web-app.tfvars
+- use VPC Modules output to complete configuration by updating subnets and VPC ID

+After modification cd into
+- environments\dev\alb-asg-app
+- use the following command to run script
-- terraform apply -var-file="../../../vars/dev/alb-asg.tfvars" --auto-approve
+- terraform apply -var-file="../../../vars/dev/alb-asg-app.tfvars" --auto-approve

 Modify the following variables to launch RDS database
 - vars\dev\rds.tfvars